stecman/symfony-console-completion/README.md

    $ composer require stecman/symfony-console-completion
    ```

-2. Add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method:
+2. For standalone Symfony Console applications, add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method:

   ```php
   protected function getDefaultCommands()